19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (ii) in such other manner as the Minister may approve;

-(b) lacks capacity within the meaning of section 4 of the Mental Capacity Act (Cap.
-177A);
+(b) lacks capacity within the meaning of section 4 of the Mental Capacity Act;

 (c) is suffering from a medical condition leading to a severely impaired life expectancy;

 (d) is suffering from a terminal illness or disease; or

 (e) is receiving any pension, annuity or other benefit as may be approved which will provide him with a monthly income of an amount that is not less in value than the amount prescribed by the Minister.

+[22/2010]

 (7B) Where a member of the Fund is entitled under subsection (7A)(a), (b) or (c) to withdraw the amount referred to in subsection (6C)(b) or any part thereof from his account with an approved bank or his retirement account or surrender his approved annuity from an insurer, at the time of the withdrawal or surrender, as the case may be, and at such other times as the Minister may determine, and in accordance with such directions as the Minister may give in any particular case —